 8 ways video and animation can help your business

 Hello and thanks for reading the first Nettl Plymouth Blog.
-I am Darren, one of the designers here at Nettl and when I’m not helping Aaron with a branding job or setting up some files for print, I sometimes put my creativity into animated videos for Nettl – you can view one here we did for Facebook.
+I am Darren, one of the designers here at Nettl and when I’m not helping Aaron with a branding job or setting up some files for print, I sometimes put my creativity into animated videos for Nettl – you can view one here and one we did here for our customer Wonder Nights.
 So, putting some of what I know down on paper, here are 8 ways video and animations can help your business;

-3. Increases traffic to site and massively improves SEO
+- Increases traffic to site and massively improves

 1. “Look at the size of that thing.”

 Pilot talking about the Death Star, Star Wars.